yl4579/StarGANv2-VC/README.md

 Please refer to [inference.ipynb](https://github.com/yl4579/StarGANv2-VC/blob/main/Demo/inference.ipynb) for details.

-The pretrained StarGANv2 and ParallelWaveGAN on VCTK corpus can be downloaded at [StarGANv2 Link](https://drive.google.com/file/d/1nzTyyl-9A1Hmqya2Q_f2bpZkUoRjbZsY/view?usp=sharing) and [ParallelWaveGAN Link](https://drive.google.com/file/d/1q8oSAzwkqi99oOGXDZyLypCiz0Qzn3Ab/view?usp=sharing).
-Please unzip to `Models` and `Vocoder` respectivey and run each cell in the notebook.
+The pretrained StarGANv2 on VCTK corpus can be downloaded at [StarGANv2 Link](https://drive.google.com/file/d/1nzTyyl-9A1Hmqya2Q_f2bpZkUoRjbZsY/view?usp=sharing).
+The BIGVGAN model can be downloaded at [BIGVGAN repo](https://github.com/NVIDIA/BigVGAN).
+This recipe also works with the [Hifi-GAN repo] (https://github.com/jik876/hifi-gan).

-For Hifi-GAN support, please check [this issue](https://github.com/yl4579/StarGANv2-VC/issues/59).

 ## ASR & F0 Models